VmunsilBCIT/1800_202530_BBY12/README.md

 ## Usage

 1. Open your browser and visit `http://localhost:3000`.
-2. Browse the list of hiking trails displayed on the main page.
+2. Check the main map for nearby friends.
-3. Click the heart icon (or similar) to mark a trail as a favorite.
+3. Ping nearby community members and meet up or transit together.
-4. View your favorite hikes in the favorites section.
+4. Send messsages or notifications to people you're close to.

 ---

 ## Project Structure

 ```
-elmo-hikes/
+WaySync/
 ├── src/
 │   ├── main.js
 ├── styles/